springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 The Nature Section heading is a type of heading used for titles of some subsections of pages on Nature.com.

-It uses borders above and below the heading text to make it stand out from other headings on the page.
+It uses borders to the heading text to make it stand out from other headings on the page.

 ## When to use this component